Pop-up book: Notable works

-Some pop-up books receive attention as literary works for the degree of artistry or sophistication which they entail.
-One example is Star Wars: A Pop-Up Guide to the Galaxy, by Matthew Reinhart.
+David A. Carter, who created many bug themed pop-ups, and Robert Sabuda are other prominent pop-up book authors.
+Star Wars: A Pop-Up Guide to the Galaxy, by Matthew Reinhart.
 This book received literary attention for its elaborate pop-ups, and the skill of its imagery, with The New York Times saying that "calling this sophisticated piece of engineering a 'pop-up book' is like calling the Great Wall of China a partition".